petru-braha/class-genetic-algorithms/src/program/brainstorm.md

 ## details:

+- the function order is established by their computational dificulty (de jong 1's is the easiest => the first to be evaluated)
 - kinda the same components
 - meta-GA / gray code
 - same functions => executions = 4 functions * 2 dimensions (8 VS 64)